Output-length predictor

 workloads(predicted_output_tokens_p90+predicted_output_truncation_rate+predicted_output_tokens_computed_at). - Triggers KV refresh so the worker reads the fresh values on the next request.

-Workloads with low traffic may have p90 estimates based on small sample sizes — that's why we require 14 days of freshness AND the 7-day truncation gate.
+Workloads with low traffic may have p90 estimates based on small sample sizes.
+That's why we require 14 days of freshness AND the 7-day truncation gate.
 Two checks limit the mis-prediction surface.

 What we don’t do (yet)

-- No per-request prediction. v0.1 uses workload-wide p90 — no per-prompt classifier.
+- No per-request prediction. v0.1 uses workload-wide p90.
+No per-prompt classifier.
 A future v0.2 could route long-form prompts to a higher ceiling and short- form prompts to a tighter one based on input embedding + historical pairs.
 Out of v0.1 scope.

 - No dynamic adjustment within a session.
 M9 reads from KV at request time; KV updates only on cron tick or explicit refresh.
 A session with a sudden output- length shift sees the old prediction until the next cron.